Contact Us for a Free Consultation (213) 542-0979

 So, suppose you or a loved one is charged with a misdemeanor of vehicular manslaughter or any vehicular manslaughter-related offense.
 In that case, you have to get somebody like me who's been doing this for 30 years.

-You need a defense lawyer who knows the jury instructions and knows how to fight these cases and knows when someone is guilty and should take a deal and when someone is innocent and should fight the case and try to win the case at a jury trial.
+You need a defense lawyer who knows the jury instructions and how to fight these cases and knows when someone is guilty and should take a deal and when someone is innocent and should fight the case and try to win the case at a jury trial.

 Pick up the phone.
 Make the call.
 Ask for a meeting with Ron Hedding.
 I stand at the ready to help you.
 The Hedding Law Firm is located in LA County, and we offer a free case evaluation by phone or the contact form.